lokendracs39/SMART-EYE/README.md

 # Smart-Security-Camera
 IoT Raspberry Pi security camera running open-cv for object detection.
 The camera will send an email with an image of any objects it detects.
 It also runs a server that provides a live video stream over the internet.

-[Watch the demonstration of project here]https://drive.google.com/file/d/1ipHd5ZnyTkOkvuT1PtK0nO7X3UtBMWAY/view?usp=drivesdk
+[Watch the demonstration of project here] https://drive.google.com/file/d/1ipHd5ZnyTkOkvuT1PtK0nO7X3UtBMWAY/view?usp=drivesdk

+# Feature
+* Live video streaming
+* Instant email notification if any intruder detected
+* tracking in perticular time-span

 ## Setup